dstockto/slarty/README.md

 ### Configuration - "artifacts" section

 The artifacts section is an array of objects.
-Each of those objects defines the information needed to determine how to calculate the identifier, how to name the artifact, how to cause a build to happen and where to unzip an artifact to deploy.
+Each of those objects defines the information needed to determine how to calculate the identifier, how to name the artifact, how to cause a build to happen and where to extract an artifact to deploy.

 An example: